 The Fidelity Trends blog is a market commentary for Fidelity mutual fund investors.
-Our goal is to highlight key changes in market conditions using technical analysis tools.
+My goal is to highlight key changes in market conditions using technical analysis tools.

-A unique feature of our blog is that we rely on technical screens and model portfolios that are provided by our sister sites, Fidelity Sector Report and Fidelity Signal (see more on our home page at axiomix.com).
-Once we identify opportunities and risks using the quantitative tools, we provide additional analysis on this blog site.
+A unique feature of the blog is that I utilize technical screens provided by Fidelity Sector Report, an independent investment tool for Fidelity fund investors.
+Once new opportunities and risks are identified using the quantitative tools, I provide additional technical analysis on this blog site.

-The technical screens and the charts are unbiased, but our interpretation is not.
+The technical screens and the charts are unbiased, but my interpretation is not.
 Please feel free to comment if you have additional thoughts on a given subject.

-We hope that our market insights can help you to make more informed investment decisions when managing your 401(k) retirement account, saving for a nest egg, investing for college education, or developing retirement income strategies.
+I hope that the market insights can help you to make more informed investment decisions when managing your retirement account, saving for a nest egg, or investing for college education.

-The sections below provide more explanation on our philosophy, approach, and methods for analyzing investments.
+The sections below provide more explanation on my investment philosophy and methods for analyzing investments.

 Misbehavior of Mr. Market